Iris orchioides

-Iris orchioides, the orchid iris,' is a plant species in the genus Iris, it is also in the subgenus Scorpiris.
+Iris orchioides, the orchid iris, is a plant species in the genus Iris, and the subgenus Scorpiris.
 It is a bulbous perennial, from the mountains of Uzbekistan and Kyrgyzstan.
 It has dark green leaves, slender stems, up to three yellow flowers in spring.
 It is cultivated as an ornamental plant in temperate regions.

 Description

 Iris orchioides grows up to 15 to 30 cm tall.

 Its stem is hidden by channeled leaves until the flowers fade.

 It has between 5-7, dark green, broad leaves that grow up to 6–8 inches tall.

 It has up to 3 yellow flowers on its stem.
 The flowers vary in shading, from deep yellow to creamy-yellow to a translucent pale yellow, between March and May.

 It has a big winged haft (the narrow constricted part of the standards (petals) and falls (sepals) near the center of the iris flower) which are about 2-cm (1") wide.

-It also has hairs on the ridge of the falls (which are very similar in look to a beard (of a bearded iris).
-It has standards are 1/2 inches wide and linear.
+It also has hairs on the ridge of the falls (which are very similar in appearance to a beard (of a bearded iris).
+It has standards 1/2 an inch wide and linear.